 It is like when I tell my kids to slow down when they are eating their hamburgers…it’s not going anywhere kids – relax.

 #2 – Help Accelerate Your Growth as a Trader

-- Bleed Money – These traders cannot put on a winning streak for their life.
+Bleed Money – These traders cannot put on a winning streak for their life.
 No matter what they do, the market somehow comes out on top.
-This is generally newbie traders with no market experience but have a ton of optimism.
+This is generally newbie traders with no market experience but has a ton of optimism.

 So, should you really use margin?
 I think not.